dagargo/elektroid/README.md

 * Eventide ModFactor, PitchFactor, TimeFactor, Space and H9
 * Moog Little Phatty and Slim Phatty
 * Novation Summit and Peak

-To use with Elektron devices, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.

 ## Compilation and installation